tasmota/docs/docs/Smart-Meter-Interface.md

 ### Elster / Honeywell AS1440 (OBIS)

 Based on Landis script with changed timings in the >F section, as AS1440 seems to be slower in responding.

+This defines metrics for totals and current power usage for both incoming and outgoing power.
+Just delete the lines you don't need from the last sections.
+Current power values get published to mqtt immediately when received from the meter.

 ??? summary "View script"
     ```